hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 [Terraform](https://www.terraform.io/intro/index.html "Introduction to
 Terraform"), an open source "Infrastructure as Code" tool provided by HashiCorp.

-Since this tutorial will be using Google Cloud Platform (GCP), it's designed for those with some experience GCP.
-While no specialized GCP knowledge is required, the guide assumes knowledge of basic GCP concepts and terminology.
+Since this tutorial uses Google Cloud Platform (GCP), this tutorial assumes you know basic GCP concepts and terminology.

 ## Using